From Fold to Function: Simulation-Driven Design of Origami Mechanisms: Hardware Validation Experiments and Results

 \subsection{Motivation}

 The motivation of the hardware experiments is to validate the predictive accuracy of our simulation framework by comparing the performance of the optimized mechanism identified in simulation using the CMA-ES optimization against two sub-optimal designs predicted to perform worse in simulation.
-While we expect quantitative differences due to sim-to-real discrepancies arising from unmodeled material properties and imperfect representation of crease compliance, the relative performance ordering should remain consistent, as the geometry of each design dictates its throwing behavior, which our simulation should capture faithfully.
+While we expect quantitative differences due to sim-to-real discrepancies arising from unmodeled material properties and imperfect representation of crease compliance, the relative performance ordering should remain consistent, as the geometry of each design dictates its throwing behavior, which should be captured by simulation.

 We sampled a single CMA-ES optimization trajectory and recorded three representative designs: the randomly initialized starting design, the best-performing design from the $8^{th}$ generation, and the final optimal design (Fig.~\ref{fig:all_designs}).
-The optimization results demonstrate progressive improvement from the initial to the $8^{th}$-generation to the final optimized design, and we expect this performance ordering to be consistent in the real-world validation experiments.
+The optimization results demonstrate progressive improvement from the initial to the $8^{th}$ generation to the final optimized design, and we expect this performance ordering to be consistent in the real-world validation experiments.
+The $8^{th}$ generation was chosen because as Fig.~\ref{fig:heatmap} shows, there is greater variability in the design between generation $4$ and $16$ where the designs is optimized but has not yet converged to be close to the optimum.